 If you imagine monitoring in 5 years, do you really imagine that the future of monitoring is going to be us staring at dashboards and constantly configuring the monitoring tool to tell it what to look for?
 I don’t, and I believe there is a better way.

 Autonomous monitoring at its core uses Machine Learning to automatically detect incidents and correlate them to the root cause, completely unsupervised.
-This means you just point your stream of metrics, logs and traces at the monitoring tool, and it will figure out when you have an incident and show you all the information you need on one screen to resolve that incident quickly.
+This means you just point your stream of metrics and logs at the monitoring tool, and it will figure out when you have an incident and show you all the information you need on one screen to resolve that incident quickly.

 No more configuring alerts and dashboards to tell the monitoring tool what to look for, no more searching across multiple tools and GB’s of logs to try and identify the root cause.
 The monitoring tool does this for you increasing your rate of incident detection and substantially reducing your MTTR.